AmandaCIdev/full-stack-capstone/README.md

 1. **Navigation Bar**
    - The navigation bar appears on every page so users can easily navigate through the site
    - Navigation bar has links for 'Home', 'About' and 'Login/Register' more links will be shown to logged in users
-   - If the user is logged in then the left side of the menu shows links for pages that only authorized users can visit
+   - If the user is logged in then the left side of the menu shows links for pages that only authorised users can visit
    - The user name will also appear on the bar, indicating which user is logged in
    - The navbar is fully responsive, collapsing into a hamburger menu for medium and small screen size